Best seller

 Teacher Plus

-Estefa González learned to crochet on her own, teaching herself through online videos beginning in 2014.
-Since then, she’s created her own brand, Santa Pazienzia, which is dedicated to teaching people how to crochet.
-On the site, she publishes patterns, courses, writes a blog, and has an online store full of products for knitters and crocheters.
+Estefa González first taught herself how to crochet through online videos in 2014.
+Since then, she’s created her own brand, Santa Pazienzia, which is dedicated to teaching the craft.
+On her site, she publishes patterns, courses, writes a blog, and has an online store full of products for knitters and crocheters.

-What began as a hobby naturally evolved into a company dedicated to crochet, boasting students in more than 50 countries.
-She has published 9 books, 4 online courses, and more than a hundred patterns, in addition to having collaborated with brands like Katia, Casasol, and We are knitters.
-She has also participated in two books published by The Sewing Box, appeared in top industry magazines, and has given workshops locally and internationally.
+What began as a hobby naturally evolved into a company dedicated to crochet, with students in more than 50 countries.
+She has published 9 books, 4 online courses, and more than a hundred patterns, in addition to having collaborated with brands like Katia, Casasol, and We Are Knitters.
+She has also collaborated on two books published by The Sewing Box, appeared in top industry magazines, and has taught workshops locally and internationally.

 • 100% positive reviews (3.5K)